agoldst/elsmd/README.md

 :::
 ```

-The [noslide.lua](noslide.lua) filter removes this text from the slideshow and handout outputs.
+The [noslide.lua](noslide.lua) filter removes this text from the slideshow and handout outputs; in the script output, these Divs are retained.

 ### Everything at once